Contrastive Retrospection: honing in on critical steps for rapid learning and generalization in RL: Description and intuition for

 Thus far, the described model learns a set of prototypes for critical steps along with an encoder.
 This system must still be connected to an RL agent that can learn a policy ($\pi_{\phi}$, parameterized by $\phi$).
 This could proceed in a number of different ways.
 Here, we chose the reward shaping approach \citep{intrinsicschmidhuber,rewardshape,ng}, wherein we add additional intrinsic rewards $\tilde{r}_{kt}$ to the rewards from the environment, $r_{kt}$, though other strategies are possible.
-One simple approach is to define the intrinsic reward in episode $k$ at time-step $t$, $\tilde{r}_{kt}$, as the maximum prototype score, $\hat{s}_{ikt}$, across a moving window of $H$ time-steps ($H=7$ in our experiments, with a threshold of 0.6 applied to ignore small score fluctuations):
+One simple approach is to define the intrinsic reward in episode $k$ at time-step $t$, $\tilde{r}_{kt}$, as the maximum prototype score, $\hat{s}_{ikt}$, across a moving window of $H$ time-steps ($H=7$ in our experiments, with a threshold of 0.6 applied to ignore small score fluctuations), and scaled to be in the correct range of the task's expected nonzero reward per step $R_{task}$:

 However, a concern with any reward shaping is that it can alter the underlying optimal policy \citep{rewardshape,ng}.
 Therefore, we experimented with another scheme for defining intrinsic rewards:

 where $\lambda$ is a proportionality constant and $\gamma$ is the discount in RL backbone.
 This formula satisfies the necessary and sufficient criterion from \citep{ng} for policy invariance and provably does not alter the optimal policy of the RL agent.
 In practice, we find that both forms of intrinsic reward work well (Fig. \ref{fig:multikeys} and \ref{fig:multikeyng}) so unless otherwise noted, results in this paper used the simpler implementation, Eqn. \ref{eqn:intrinsic}.